Walden Jam-e-Masjid: Renovations

 The first significant change to the building came in 1906 when four stained glass windows were added to the east facade of the fellowship hall.
 In 1911 the parsonage was built on the church's west.
 It is two-and-a-half-story gabled Queen Anne Style home that has since been resided in vinyl and thus is not considered contributing to the National Register listing.

 At some point prior to the 1920s the partitions and fluid space of the Akron Plan interior were abandoned in favor of fixed walls.
 This would be compensated for by the 1933 addition of the classroom wing onto the southwest corner.
 In 1952 came another addition, a small office block on the southeast.

 Later on in the 20th century, in the early 1960s, an engineering and construction campaign led to the excavation of a new basement and additional facilities below ground level.
 In the 1990s and 2000s, the wheelchair ramps were added.

-Sale and Repurposing into Masjid
+Sale and repurposing into mosque

 Maintenance costs for the building were still considerable enough that in 2007, members of the congregation voted narrowly to explore moving to a new site and constructing a new church.
 They noted that the building needed $2 million of repairs, and that a third of the church's budget went to annual operating and maintenance costs, meaning that only six cents of every donated dollar could be used for church activities.

 Some dissenting members felt that their fellow congregants were acting too hastily, that the building could be saved.
 They also noted that only 95 of 344 eligible members voted, and felt those who were absent should have been allowed to vote as well.

-In November 2022, the building was purchased by Darul Quran WasSunnah, a non-profit Islam organization, and repurposed into a masjid.
+In November 2022, the building was purchased by Darul Quran WasSunnah, a non-profit Islam organization, and repurposed into a mosque.